 I received my PhD in Oct.
 2013 from Université Paris-Est Marne-la-Vallée (UPEMLV), France.
 My thesis is entitled Rigid transformations on 2D digital images: Combinatorial and topological analysis, and was carried out in the A3SI team of the Laboratoire d’Informatique Gaspard Monge (LIGM) at ESIEE-Paris Engineering school, under the supervision of Prof. Yukiko Kenmochi and Hugues Talbot and Nicolas Passat.

 My research topic is in the area of Discrete Geometry and Topology, applied for Computer Vision and Image Analysis.
-I focus in particular on rigid transformations (i.e., transformations composed of rotations and translations) and the combinatorial structure modelling the parameter space of such transformation on arbitrary finite subset of Z2.
+I focus in particular on geometric transformations (rigid motions, affine transformation, …) and the combinatorial structure modelling the parameter space of such transformations on arbitrary finite subset of Z2/Z3.

 I am also interested in Tomographic Imaging, and my post doctoral project was on 3D reconstruction algorithms based on sparse reconstruction with TV regularization in X-ray tomography (CT).